1. Divergent Creativity

 Convergent creativity focuses on refining and selecting the most promising ideas or solutions generated through divergent thinking.
 It involves critical thinking, evaluation, and the ability to discern the best course of action.
 It is a future casting process; eliminating options until only the most viable of all possible futures remains.

 ‘Convergent’ anything gets a bad rap these days.
-However, even this type of creativity has a place in an innovation program.
+However, even this type of creativity has a place when it comes to innovation.
 Convergent creativity helps prioritize and consolidate ideas, leading to the development of feasible and effective solutions.
 Having a soothsayer on your team is like having someone who can predict the future, saying "if you do this... the future will be that..."

 3. Lateral Creativity